jvde-github/AIS-catcher/README.md

 | RTL-AIS @ 1600K Ubuntu | 4 |
 | AISRec 2.003 (trial) @ Low rate Windows | 59 |

-The results from run 1-3 and 4-6 are on the same input signal and comparable.
+The results of 1-3 are on the same input signal and comparable, same for results 4-6.
+The other results are from seperate runs and cannot be compared as messeage density, even a few minutes later. can be different, same as settings and hardware requirements.

 ## Running multiple models